open-runtimes/open-runtimes/docs/add-runtime.md

 The `build.sh` script for a compiled runtime is used to move the user's source code and rename it into source files for the runtime (The `INTERNAL_RUNTIME_ENTRYPOINT` environment variable can help with this) it will also build the code and move it into the `/usr/code` folder.
 Compiled runtime executables **must** be called `runtime` for the ubuntu or alpine images to detect and run them.

 #### Note:
-`/tmp/code.tar.gz` is always created from the `/usr/code` folder in the build stage.
-If you need any files for either compiled or interpreted runtimes you should place them there and extract them from the `/tmp/code.tar.gz` during the `launch.sh` script to get the files you need.
+`/tmp/code.tar.gz` is always created from the `/usr/code` folder as an output of the build stage.
+If you need any files for either compiled or interpreted runtimes you should place them there and extract them from the `/tmp/code.tar.gz` during the `start.sh` script to get the files you need.

 ### 2.3 Writing the runtime
 Internally the runtime can be anything you like as long as it follows the standards set by the other runtimes.